 He has worked with the Royal Shakespeare Company on many productions, including Baal, Julius Caesar, Jail Diary of Albie Sachs, Twelfth Night, and the RSC Broadway production of Nicholas Nickelby directed by Trevor Nunn and John Caird.

-For film Bill has appeared in Nicholas Nickeby, directed by Jim Goddard, The Ploughman's Lunch directed by Richard Eyre, Cicero directed by Kevin Connor, Winchfinder General directed by Michael Reeves, Brothers in Trouble (Renegade Films), The Temple Project (PGW Productions) and Provoked (Raj Film Productions).
+For film, William has appeared in Nicholas Nickeby, directed by Jim Goddard, The Ploughman's Lunch directed by Richard Eyre, Cicero directed by Kevin Connor, Winchfinder General directed by Michael Reeves, Brothers in Trouble (Renegade Films), The Temple Project (PGW Productions) and Provoked (Raj Film Productions).